Home Improvement Colour Trends in Interior Design 2016

 As Perth Builders that specialise in the design and construction of home renovations and additions, Amerex are certainly not experts in the area of colour.
 However, we do understand that the finishing touches to home can have a major impact on the end result.

-To help our clients, we offer the services of a colour consultant (free of charge) to assist in choosing colours for their home improvement project.
-Our Colour Consultant works closely with our clients to choose colours that suit their home and their individual style.
+To help our clients, we offer the services of a Interior Designer to assist in choosing colours for their home improvement project.
+Our Interior Designer works closely with our clients to choose colours that suit their home and their individual style.
 You may be a trend-setter, or prefer more classic styling, your home renovation should reflect your style.